Lightstreamer/helm-charts/DEPLOYMENT.md

 ├── classes     # Common classes loaded by the Adapter Set ClassLoader ├── lib         # Common jar files loaded by the Adapter Set ClassLoader └── metadata
-    ├── classes # Classes and resources loaded by the dedicated MetadataAdapter's ClassLoader └── lib     # Jar files loaded by the dedicated MetadataAdapter's ClassLoader └── data
+    ├── classes # Classes and resources loaded by the dedicated Metadata Adapter's ClassLoader └── lib     # Jar files loaded by the dedicated Metadata Adapter's ClassLoader └── data
-    ├── classes # Classes and resources loaded by the dedicated DataAdapter's ClassLoader └── lib     # Jar files loaded by the dedicated DataAdapters's ClassLoader
+    ├── classes # Classes and resources loaded by the dedicated Data Adapter's ClassLoader └── lib     # Jar files loaded by the dedicated Data Adapters's ClassLoader
 ```

 The following example: